Gyrokinetic flux-driven simulations in mixed TEM/ITG regime using a delta-f PIC scheme with evolving background: Results

 \subsection{Time traces}

-We get an overview of transport time scales by first considering time traces of heat diffusivity $\chi$, which are derived from the heat flux $\vec{q}_{\rm H}$ resulting from gyrocenter $E\times B$ drifts. $\vec{q}_{\rm H}$ is composed of the contributions from the kinetic energy $\vec{q}_{\rm kin}$, the field potential $\vec{q}_{\rm pot}$, and the particle flux $\vec{\Gamma}$, all of which are given respectively by~\cite{Vernay2010}
+We define an effective heat diffusivity $\chi$ from the f.s.a.~radial component of the heat flux $\vec{q}_H$ resulting from gyrocenter $E\times B$ drifts. $\vec{q}_H$ is composed of the contributions from the kinetic energy $\vec{q}_{\rm kin}$, the field potential $\vec{q}_{\rm pot}$, and the particle flux $\vec{\Gamma}$, all of which are given respectively by~\cite{Vernay2010}